🇬🇧 EN

 DPCproducciones logo

-The mixing console is the center of most professional audio systems.
+The mixing console is the central element of professional audio systems.

 Understanding signal flow is one of the most important skills in audiovisual technology and sound engineering.